Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Perturbation theory in r-space

 \subsection{Are perturbative phase shifts uniquely defined?}

-A common misconception is that the perturbative phase shifts are not well-defined and rely on some sort of unitarization.
+A common misconception is that the perturbative expansion of the phase shifts is not well-defined and rely on some sort of unitarization.
 In fact at first sight it looks like the definition of the perturbative phase shifts depends on the asymptotic normalization of the wave function.
 But this is merely apparent.
 If instead of the asymptotic normalization